 Portland State is committed to providing an environment free of all forms of prohibited discrimination and sexual harassment (sexual assault, domestic and dating violence, gender or sex-based harassment and stalking).
-If you have experienced any form of gender or sex-based discrimination or sexual harassment, know that help and support are available.
-PSU has staff members trained to support survivors in navigating campus life, accessing health and counseling services, providing academic and on-housing accommodations, helping with legal protective orders, and more.
-Information about PSU's support services on campus, including confidential services and reporting options, can be found on PSU's Sexual Misconduct.
-Response website or you may call a Confidential Advocate at 503-894-7982 or by scheduling on-line: psuwrc.youcanbook.me.
+If you have experienced any form of sexual harassment, know that help and support are available.
+PSU has staff members trained to support survivors in navigating campus life, providing academic support and more.
+Information about PSU's support services on campus, including confidential services and reporting options, can be found on PSU's Sexual Misconduct

+Response website or you may call a Confidential Advocate at 503.894.7982 or by scheduling online.
 You may also report any incident of discrimination or discriminatory harassment, including sexual harassment, to the Title IX Coordinator, Office of Equity and Compliance, or the Office of the Dean of Student Life.

-Please be aware that all PSU faculty members and instructors are required to report information of an incident that may constitute prohibited discrimination, including sexual harassment and sexual violence.
-This means that if you tell me about a situation of sexual harassment or sexual violence that may have violated university policy or student code of conduct, I have to share the information with the University's Title IX Coordinator or the Office of the Dean of Student Life.
-Please complete the required student module Understanding Sexual Misconduct and Resources, which provides information about PSU policy and resources.
+Please be aware that all PSU faculty members and instructors are required to report information of an incident that may constitute prohibited discrimination, including sexual harassment and sexual and relationship violence.
+This means that if you tell me about a situation of sexual harassment or discrimination, I have to share the information with the University's Title IX Coordinator or the Office of the Dean of Student Life.
+However, the information will be kept private and only those with a need to know will be provided with what you disclose.